OpenSlides/openslides-backend/docs/actions/motion.set_support_self.md

 ## Permissions
 The request user generally needs `motion.can_support`.

-However, if the meeting has `users_forbid_delegator_as_supporter` and the request user has his vote delegated while not being present in the meeting, he needs `motion.can_manage` instead.
+However, if the meeting has `users_forbid_delegator_as_supporter` and the request user has his vote delegated in the meeting, he needs `motion.can_manage` instead.